DATE : October 5, 2023

 Nantahala Outdoor Center is Gatlinburg’s premier outdoor outfitter.
 When you come in to browse the shop’s selection, you can also conquer NOC’s fun rock climbing wall for around $5 per person.
 In addition to their signature climbing experience, NOC also offers a swinging rope bridge, a kid-friendly bear cave, and a toasty fireplace.

 Taking a scenic drive is one of the very best ways to soak in the natural beauty of the Great Smoky Mountains National Park.
-Here are a few of the most popular drives in the Smokies:
+If you don't plan on stopping for longer than 15 minutes along your drive, you can enjoy this exciting activity for free!
+Here are a few of the most popular drives close to Gatlinburg:

 Please note that some of the park’s roads are closed during the winter months.